No booking fees on the app

 Dunbar to Edinburgh (Waverley) train travel guide

-Travelling by train from Dunbar to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
-With frequent departures from Dunbar, you can reach Edinburgh (Waverley) in just 22m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Dunbar to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Dunbar, you can get to Edinburgh (Waverley) in just 22m, making it an ideal and convenient choice for travelling between them.

 Planning and booking